galopago/misistemita/A_BACKPLATES/README.rst

 A01       A01_BACKPLATE    Backplate for generic 158 x 90 x 60 mm waterproof enclosure
 A02       A02_BACKPLATE    Backplate for generic 200 x 120 x 75 mm waterproof enclosure
-A03       A03_BACKPLATE    Backplate for Raspberry Pi Zero to 10.16mm spaced holes
+A03       A03_BACKPLATE    Backplate for Raspberry Pi Zero to 10.16mm spaced holes A04       A04_BACKPLATE    Backplate for Raspberry Pi 3B+ to 10.16mm spaced holes
 ========  ===============  ==============